bazaarvoice/bv-ui-core/lib/logger/README.md

 # logger

 The `logger` module provides an object that wraps various console logging methods safely.
-The default level is INFO, but it is recommended that you set this according to your environment.
+The default level is INFO, but it is recommended that you set this according to your environment either at build time or by a cookie in the browser in the format `_bvui_debug=loglevel:4`.

 ## Usage